IS IT A GOOD IDEA TO VISIT ICELAND IN DECEMBER? FIND OUT HERE.

-Book yourself all the tours you are interested in, but be prepared that they will be cancelled.
-Not only the Northern Lights tour got cancelled a few times (because the sky was not very clear and the prediction of seeing them was low), but also other activities were cancelled.
+Book all the tours you are interested in, but be prepared that they will be canceled.
+Not only was the Northern Lights tour canceled a few times (because the sky was not very clear and the prediction of seeing them was low), but also other activities were canceled.

 So, if you do come to Iceland in December, be prepared that not all tours will take place – especially the more “exotic“ ones.

-Don´t worry about money though – if tours are cancelled, you will be reimbursed (and if you go to a Northern Lights tour and don’t see them, then you will normally be offered a chance to do another tour the next day or get a voucher which is valid for 2 or 3 years (which most of us will probably not end up using, so it would be wasted money).
+Don´t worry about money, though.
+If tours are canceled, you will be reimbursed.
+Only with Northern Lights tours, I made a different experience – you will normally be offered a chance to do another tour the next day or get a voucher which is valid for 2 or 3 years (which most of us will probably not end up using, so it would be wasted money).

-The amount of visitors quickly drops after New Year’s Eve and also in the other winter months, so if you don’t like crowds, don’t come in December.
+The number of visitors quickly drops after New Year’s Eve and in the other winter months, so if you don’t like crowds, don’t come in December.

 Iceland is such a beautiful country and so budget-friendly.
-Said no one ever.
-Iceland is surely one of the most expensive countries in Europe (and probably in the world).
+SAID NO ONE EVER.
+Iceland is surely one of the most expensive countries in Europe.